uvaai/ml2/20 Module 2/30 Model Release Strategies/content.md

 # Model Release Strategies

 > *Note:* A large part of this assignment was originally written before the release of *ChatGPT* in November of 2022.
-This makes the discussion on the *potential* release of an effective large language model seem a bit dated, as ChatGPT is already proving to have [a large impact in many areas](https://blog.gitnux.com/chat-gpt-statistics/).
+This might make the discussion on the *potential* release of an effective large language model seem a bit dated, as ChatGPT is already proving to have [a large impact in many areas](https://blog.gitnux.com/chat-gpt-statistics/).
-However, exactly because of that impact, it is still very relevant to consider the effects of different ways of releasing powerful AI models into the world.
-The GPT models discussed below are the predecessors of ChatGPT, and so still make for an interesting case study.
+However, exactly because of that impact, it is still very relevant to consider the different ways you can release powerful AI models into the world.
+The GPT models discussed below are actually the predecessors of ChatGPT, and so make for an interesting case study.

 This module you've started to learn about neural networks, which are currently the AI models with the biggest impact by far.
 Although all neural network